thingsboard/thingsboard.github.io/docs/user-guide/mqtt-over-ssl.md

 After these values are set, launch or restart your ThingsBoard server.

 ### Example of configuration
-The next combination of the keygen.properties example was used to generate a proper .jks and .pem in a case of the ThingsBoard uses  [**thingsboard.conf**](/docs/user-guide/resources/mqtt-over-ssl/thingsboard.conf)  and the has the domain "localhost".
+The next combination of the keygen.properties example was used to generate a proper .jks and .pem in a case of the ThingsBoard uses the next [**thingsboard.conf**](/docs/user-guide/resources/mqtt-over-ssl/thingsboard.conf)  and the has the domain is "localhost".
 Was set for the default ThingsBoard installation of the **2.5 version**.

 **keygen.properties:**